-The Department of English & Humanities has an energetic and varied faculty that nurtures nearly one hundred fifty majors in its degree programs.
-AEH also offers students in every major many of the general education requirements necessary for graduation.
-We give students the opportunity to study with dedicated teachers, most of whom publish in their fields.
-Because of our highly approachable teachers, and generally small class sizes, students in our courses enjoy learning environments that encourage them to think critically and express themselves effectively.
-Our students benefit from personal attention, excellent computer facilities, and research and publishing opportunities.
+The Department of English, History, & Humanities has an energetic and diverse faculty who nurture over 150 majors from varied degree programs.
+ENHH also helps students meet the general education requirements necessary for graduation.
+The Department gives students the opportunity to study with dedicated teachers, most of whom publish in their fields.
+Because of our highly approachable teachers and generally small class sizes, students benefit from personal attention and from opportunities for research and publishing.
+Students at LSUA enjoy learning environments that encourage them to think critically and express themselves effectively.

 The staff of the Jongleur has released the winners of the “The LSUA Art and Writing Contest” and is publishing the 2020 issue soon.